etn-ccis/blui-icons/design/README.md

 ## Git Steps for Designers
-In order to work out of this GitHub repository, you will need to have a github account (if you don't have one, you can sign up for free).
+In order to work with this GitHub repository, you will need to have a github account (if you don't have one, you can sign up for free).

 For outside contributors, please refer to our [Contribution Guidelines](https://github.com/pxblue/.github/blob/master/CONTRIBUTING.md#get-started).
 To summarize the steps for adding your icons and creating a Pull Request for approval:
 - Fork the icons repository to your account